Organic Blue Oyster Mushroom Sawdust Spawn

 Blue Oyster (Pleurotus ostreatus) is a fast substrate colonizer with a strong bluish-gray hue.
 It produces richly umami mushrooms with a soft, meaty texture that pairs well with most dishes.
 Oyster mushrooms are great for beginners because they colonize quickly and are reliable producers.
-As our most productive oyster strain, they are reliable, cold-tolerant, and fruit prolifically in early spring or late fall.
-They are also ideal for commercial cultivation, especially when grown on straw.

 To grow on logs using sawdust spawn, you will need a Log Inoculation Tool, Log Sealing Wax, and Wax Daubers.